Durgesh25052003/FinApk/README.md

 ---

+## Running Tests

+```bash
+./mvnw test
+```

+Tests use an H2 in-memory database — no MySQL connection needed to run the test suite.
+The test config lives in `src/test/resources/application.properties` and automatically overrides the main MySQL config during test runs.

+### What's tested

+- **AuthControllerTest** — register and login endpoints, validates correct JWT response and rejects missing fields with 400
+- **RbacControllerTest** — verifies that a VIEWER gets 403 when attempting to POST a record, and that an unauthenticated request gets 401
+- **FinancialRecordTest** — repository-level tests using `@DataJpaTest`, covers record filtering by date range, type aggregation (SUM of INCOME/EXPENSE), and category grouping

+---

 ## Assumptions & Tradeoffs

 - **Roles stored as MySQL ENUM** — simple and readable.
 Tradeoff: adding a new role requires a schema migration.
 A `roles` table would be more flexible for a production system.
 - **JWT is stateless** — no token revocation on logout.
-A token blacklist (Redis) would be needed for stricter security.
+A token blacklist (Redis) would be needed for stricter security in production.
-- **Soft delete** on financial records (`deletedAt`) — records are never permanently removed, preserving audit history.
+- **Soft delete on financial records** — records are never permanently removed via `deletedAt`, preserving audit history.
 - **Flyway migrations** manage all schema changes — `ddl-auto=validate` ensures Hibernate never silently alters the schema.
-- **H2 in-memory DB** is used for tests only, keeping tests fast and CI-friendly without needing a running MySQL instance.
+- **H2 used only for tests** — keeps the test suite fast and portable without requiring a running MySQL instance.

----

-## Running Tests

-```bash
-./mvnw test
-```

-Tests use H2 in-memory database — no MySQL connection required to run the test suite.

 ---